 While Kelly has never publicly addressed Smith’s allegations, fans were quick to revive them in 2016 when Aaliyah collaborator Timbaland posted a Mother’s Day tribute to her on Instagram.
 “Does @Timbaland know something we don’t?” asked The Shade Room.

-While the rest of Aaliyah’s career played out with little controversy, Kelly has gone on to acquire a reputation for preying on underage women.
+While the rest of Aaliyah’s career played out with little controversy, Kelly has gone on to become a reviled figure.
 In 2002, he was charged with 21 counts of child pornography, the most notable of which was a video of him having sex with, and urinating on, a teenage girl.

 When asked about these charges point blank, Kelly told The Huffington Post “You hear a few rumors here and there, but as far as from me to you, I’d say ‘f**k that.’
 If they hate me, love me, they want to destroy me, I love them all.”
 Watch the full interview below.